Dilatonic (Anti-)de Sitter Black Holes and Weak Gravity Conjecture: Summary and conclusions

 \section{Summary and conclusions}

 We give here an overview of the results obtained above for the existence of horizons in the black hole solution \eqref{metric alpha generic dS}.
 We also attempt to infer from them new bounds for the Dilatonic Weak Gravity Conjecture (DWGC).
 We will keep separate the discussions about asymptotically flat, AdS and dS space-time.
 For AdS, this extends previous partial results for the dilatonic black hole solution given in \cite{Elvang:2007ba,Goto:2018iay}.
 Also, the authors of \cite{Goto:2018iay} focused on the region $r_+ \gg r_-$.
 Whereas, our analysis of the horizons in the dS solution is to our knowledge new.
-Finally, for the WGC in this cases, we follow \cite{Antoniadis:2020xso}, where the dS-WGC bound was conjectured to be set by the boundary, in the $(QH,MH)$ plane, between the black hole solution region exhibiting both an event and a cosmological horizon and the naked singularity region with only a cosmological horizon. \\
+Finally, for the WGC in this cases, we follow \cite{Antoniadis:2020xso}, where the dS-WGC bound was conjectured to be set by the boundary, in the $(QH,MH)$ plane, between the black hole solution region exhibiting both an event and a cosmological horizon and the naked singularity region with only a cosmological horizon.
+The limit where the cosmological and event horizons coincide corresponds to Nariai Black Hole cases.
+The dilaton profile is then constant $\phi= \phi_N$.
+Given a generic potential $V(\phi)$, a necessary condition for the Nariai black hole to exist is given by the bound \cite{Bousso:1996pn,Montero:2020rpl}

+This inequality was used in \cite{Montero:2020rpl} to derive a generic bound on the potential, without a prior condition on $\phi$.
+For the class of potentials $V(\phi)$ given by \eqref{dilaton potential}, it easy to find generic ranges of dilaton values where the condition \eqref{NariaiBM} is not verified.
+However, in the different cases we discuss here, the Nariai black hole solutions are present for specific values of the dilaton field: